carlosredolar/QA-WORKFLOW/docs/index.md

 # **QA WORKFLOW**

-I am Carlos Redolar, student from Videogame Design degree at [CITM Terrassa](https://www.citm.upc.edu/).
-This research is for Project II subject, under supervision of [Marc Garrigó](https://es.linkedin.com/in/mgarrigo).
+I am Carlos Redolar, student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year subject Project II, under supervision of lecturer [Marc Garrigó](https://es.linkedin.com/in/mgarrigo).

 # What is QA?